Rachel Potter: The X Factor

 Rachel performed the following songs on The X Factor:

 Artistry

 Potter cites as her influences The Civil Wars, Carrie Underwood, Trisha Yearwood, Faith Hill, The Chicks, Rascal Flatts, Dolly Parton, Joni Mitchell, Patsy Cline, Alison Krauss, Union Station, Martina McBride, Miranda Lambert, Taylor Swift, Grace Potter and the Nocturnals, Sara Bareilles and Sheryl Crow.
 Growing up, she listened primarily to rock 'n roll because her parents were in a rock band.
 Originally a CCM artist, Potter now considers herself a Country and country pop artist, but her music contains elements of CCM, Soul pop, Hard rock and pop rock.
-She describes her music as a fusion of "Country, pop rock, and pop country with a rock edge".
+Potter describes her musical style as a fusion of country, pop rock, and contemporary influences with occasional rock elements.

 Personal life

-Rachel Potter lives in New York with her husband and two sons.
+Rachel Potter lives in Nashville with her husband, two sons and daughter.